Posted: 10 months ago, last updated today.

 As all the necessary information to play the game is communicated visually or textually, no sound is needed.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Mario vs. Donkey Kong or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Mario vs. Donkey Kong in how they play or their theme.
 These are good alternative games to Mario vs. Donkey Kong.